 How to Document Each Factor Before Meeting an Attorney

 Per the USCIS Policy Manual Volume 7 Part A guidance reaffirmed in May 2026, primary-source records carry materially more weight than declarations.
-The most useful preparation an applicant or family can do before an attorney consultation is to assemble the documentary record for each of the five categories above — I-94 history, approval notices, marriage and birth certificates, tax transcripts, employment verification, community-tie letters, and care-giving records — organized chronologically and labeled by category.
-Our intake walkthrough maps each category to a checklist of documents to gather, and the policy chatbot answers follow-up questions about the memorandum.
-For the operative case-law terminology adjudicators will use in any Request for Evidence, the unusual outstanding equities explainer covers the BIA framework in more detail.
+The most useful thing you can do before an attorney consultation is to assemble the documentary record for each of the five categories above.
+That means I-94 history, approval notices, marriage and birth certificates, tax transcripts, employment verification, community-tie letters, and care-giving records, organized chronologically and labeled by category.

 Next Steps